frePPLe/frepple/doc/user-guide/modeling-wizard/concepts.rst

 * default: a buffer that is replenished with a producing operation

-* procure: a buffer that is replenished with a procurement operation

 * infinite supply: a buffer without replenishing operation

 | Example: